rhyolight/nupic.fluent.server/README.md

     => curl http://localhost:9090/_models/m123/feed/likes --data ""
     milk

-_Note: You can use any alphanumeric string as the model ID.
+_Note: You can use any alphanumeric string as the model ID, and a model will be created if it doesn't already exist.
 In the above example, we used `m123`._

 ### Reference